mhornstein/Tabular-Data-Science-Final-Project/README.md

 ## Code

-The notebooks and Python code for each phase can be accessed in the following folders:
+The notebooks and Python code for each phase can be found in the following folders:
-* **ICC-notebooks** and **MAGIC-notebooks** for the example Jupiter notebooks.
+* **ICC-notebooks** and **MAGIC-notebooks** for the examples of Jupiter notebooks.
 * **ICC-code** and **MAGIC-code** for the Python code snippets.
 Each folder contains a readme file with instructions on how to run the code.

 **Note:** Links to the online Colab notebooks are available [here](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/linksToOnlineColabNotebook.md "here").